LIGHTEN YOUR WORKLOAD Choose the Right Color for Your Home Office

 Choosing the Right Color

 Good lighting, be it natural or manmade, is greatly enhanced by the right wall color choice.
 Colors that have warmth, that can draw in and absorb light—which is soothing to the eyes—ultimately produce a more relaxed setting.
 Colors that are stark and cold tend to reflect the light, which can cause squinting, tension and a lack of focus and neck strain—not good conditions for working in the home office.
 Very dark colors, like dark forest green or dark blue can be depressing, especially combined with dark wood tones.
 Most dark greens and blues have no ability to absorb light, producing a cave-like feeling.
 Red with a lot of blue tones in it creates the same negative mood.
 On the other hand, lighter blues and greens can be inspiring and uplifting.
 More of a yellow tone in a color creates more warmth—but you have to be careful to choose a tone that not only brings warmth but depth.
+You may also take a look at this resource if you’re looking for affordable office supplies.

 When choosing a color for your home office, be sure to find a color that visibly brings more light into a room, while picking a color that you like, that invigorates your mental processes.
 With the right color, work might not even feel like work, and your office may just end up being your favorite room in the house.